kubernetes/kops/docs/development/adding_a_feature.md

 ## Other steps

 * We could also create a CLI flag on `create cluster`.
-This doesn't seem worth it in this case; this is a relatively advanced option for people that already have an external software update mechanism.
-All the flag would do is save the default.
+This doesn't seem worth it in this case; this is a relatively advanced option.